lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README.md

 ![The Solution: A Zero-Trust, HW-Rooted, Unified, Extensible & Verifiable Identity](images/slide-07-solution-diagram.png)

 *Figure: Slide 7 - The Solution: A Zero-Trust, HW-Rooted, Unified, Extensible & Verifiable Identity.
-Illustrates the solution architecture with Proof of Residency (PoR), Proof of Geofencing (PoG), and dynamic hardware integrity, showing how workload identity, host integrity, and geolocation are cryptographically bound into unified SVIDs.*
+The diagram shows the solution architecture with: (1) Workload Identity Agent sending inference data with Proof of Geofencing workload certificate/token to AI Inference Host, (2) AI Inference Host (with Spiffe/Spire Agent and Keylime Agent) requesting secrets from Key vault/HSM using Proof of Geofencing tokens, (3) Key vault retrieving encrypted models from storage using Proof of Residency tokens.
+The architecture includes Workload Identity Manager (SPIRE Server) and Host Identity/Policy Manager (Keylime) for continuous attestation.
+The solution cryptographically binds workload identity, host hardware identity (TPM), platform policy, and location hardware identity (GNSS/mobile sensor) into unified SVIDs, replacing fragile bearer tokens with hardware-rooted Proof of Residency (PoR) and Proof of Geofencing (PoG).*

 ## Unified Identity Architecture